Vol. 04 · Issue 14 · APR 2026

 Play this with: a Les Paul or any humbucker guitar.
 Power chords, riff-based rock, blues-rock leads.
 Roll your guitar volume to 6-7 for a cleaner crunch, dime it for full roar.

-3. Vox AC30 Jangle — Chimey and Compressed
+3. Vox AC30 Jangle: Chimey and Compressed

 Settings:

-• Amp Type: Crunch (with the "Variation" button engaged — this accesses the alternate voicing, which shifts the Crunch channel toward a more British, EL84-style character)
+• Amp Type: Crunch (with the "Variation" button engaged; this accesses the alternate voicing, which shifts the Crunch channel toward a more British, EL84-style character)

-• Gain: 12 o'clock — the AC30's sweet spot is at medium gain where notes bloom and compress naturally
+• Gain: 12 o'clock.
+The AC30's sweet spot is at medium gain where notes bloom and compress naturally

-• Middle: 2 o'clock — the AC30 is a mid-heavy amp.
+• Middle: 2 o'clock.
+The AC30 is a mid-heavy amp.
 This is where its jangle and chime live.

-• Treble: 2 o'clock — the Vox top end is bright and present but has a specific "glassiness" that's different from Fender bright.
+• Treble: 2 o'clock.
+The Vox top end is bright and present but has a specific glassiness that's different from Fender bright.
 Pushing the treble here gets you into that territory.

 Key detail: The AC30 sound relies heavily on how the amp compresses.
 On the Katana, running the power amp section at higher volume helps.
 If you're playing at low volume, the tone won't bloom the same way.
 Use the Katana's 0.5W or 5W power setting and push the master volume higher to get the power section working harder.
+I expected the Crunch Variation to get me 80% of the way there on its own.
+What I found was the power setting mattered more than any EQ knob.
+0.5W mode with the master at 2 o'clock gave me the kind of sag where clean chords get that pushed-EL84 compression, not pristine, not dirty, just alive.

 Play this with: a semi-hollow or a Telecaster.
 Jangly open chords, arpeggiated patterns, U2-style delayed rhythms.
 The AC30 loves single coils but sounds thick and powerful with humbuckers too.

-4. Mesa Boogie Rectifier High Gain — Tight and Aggressive
+4. Mesa Boogie Rectifier High Gain: Tight and Aggressive

 The Mesa Boogie Dual Rectifier defined modern high-gain tone.
-Tight bass, aggressive midrange, searing sustain — it's the amp behind Metallica, Tool, and countless other heavy bands.
+Tight bass, aggressive midrange, searing sustain.
+It's the amp behind Metallica, Tool, and countless other heavy bands.
 The Katana's Lead channel with the right settings gets into this territory convincingly.

 Settings: